inds-inc/inds-inc.github.io/toxicology.md

 diligence inspections can be critical for your company's success - whether you're in- or out-licensing drug candidates.

-Utilize the expertise of the INDS Team to provide your solutions.
+Utilize the expertise of the INDS Team today.

 ### Regulatory Submission Preparation